Loyada

-Loyada (لويعدا, Lowyacadde) is a small town in Djibouti.
+Loyada is a small town in Djibouti.
 Located in the Arta Region, it is the only official border crossing from Djibouti into Somaliland.
 It is situated on the west coast of Gulf of Aden, 25 km from the capital, Djibouti.

 Etymology

 The name of the town derives from Afar Lē-ʿádu or Lē-ʿadó, which means "white watering-place" and in Somali became Loowyaʿádde, "with white calves", by cacography.
 The French colonial authorities wrote it "Loyada"; the standard Somali spelling is "Lawya caddo".